Eoin988/wood-sessions/README.md

 - __The landing page image__

-  - The landing includes a photograph with text overlay to allow the user to see exactly what this site is be applicable to.
+  - The landing includes a photograph with text overlay to allow the user to see exactly who this site is aimed at.
   - This section introduces the user to Wood Sessions.

 ![Landing Page](https://github.com/Eoin988/wood-sessions/blob/main/assets/media/main-info.PNG)

 - __What We Do Section__

-  - The what we do section will allow the user to see the benefits of joining wood session.
+  - The what we do section will allow the user to see what can be expected from joining wood sessions.
-  - This user will see the value of signing up for group or solo wood sessions.
-This should encourage the user to consider starting a new hobby or working on thier current hobby.
+  - This should encourage the user to consider starting a new hobby or working on their current hobby.
+  - The user will easily be able to sign up for group or solo wood sessions.

 ![What We Do](https://github.com/Eoin988/wood-sessions/blob/main/assets/media/What-we-do.PNG)